This information is part of the Colgate University catalog, 2022-23.

 - A one-credit research experience, normally satisfied with a research tutorial (a course numbered BIOL 470-490).

-- Research at the National Institutes of Health (NIH) as part of the Colgate Study Group (BIOL 393 and BIOL 493) may be used to satisfy this requirement.
+- Research on the Bethesda Biomedical Research study group (BIOL 393 and BIOL 493) may be used to satisfy this requirement.

 - UROPS courses taken at the National University of Singapore (NUS) may be used to satisfy this requirement.